MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/power-platform/environment-lifecycle-connect-finops-existing-dv.md

 The following list describes the prerequisites for setting up the Power Platform integration.

 - Make sure that at least 1 GB of Microsoft Power Platform database storage capacity space is available for your tenant.
-If this space isn't available, the setup will fail.
+If this space isn't available, the setup fails.
 To view your capacity, see the [Power Platform admin center](https://admin.powerplatform.microsoft.com/resources/capacity).
 - Validate the governance policy of your tenant in Power Platform admin center.
 To do this validation, you must have either the **Global administrator** role or the **Power Platform administrator** role.
     1. Sign in to the [Power Platform admin center](https://admin.powerplatform.microsoft.com).
     2. From the left navigation, select **Settings** to open the **Power Platform settings** page.